azizutku/Modular-Clean-Arch-Movie-App/README.md

     - Migrated from single module structure.
 Check [related PR for migration](https://github.com/azizutku/Modular-Clean-Arch-Movie-App/pull/3)
 - Composite builds with convention plugins
     - Migrated from buildSrc.
 Check [related PR for migration](https://github.com/azizutku/Modular-Clean-Arch-Movie-App/pull/2)
+- Unit tests with high coverage, including tests for Room and Paging.
 - Baseline Profiles and Macrobenchmark
 - Version Catalogs
 - Supporting fully offline usage with Room
-- Pagination from Local and Remote (RemoteMediator) and only from Local
+- Pagination from Local and Remote (RemoteMediator) and only from Local with Paging 3
 - Dependency injection with Hilt
 - Dark and Light theme
 - Kotlin Coroutines and Flows
 - Kotlinx Serialization
 - New SplashScreen API
 - Different product flavors (dummy)
-- Unit tests for ViewModels and data layer and tests for Room.
 - Deep links

 ## Screenshots